ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/07--concurrency-and-asynchronous-patterns/terms.md

 ### Actor Model

 The *Actor Model* defines some rules for how actor instances should behave.
-For example, an actor can make local decisions, create more actors, send more messages, and determine how to respond to the next message received.
+An actor can make local decisions, create more actors, send more messages, and determine how to respond to the next message received.

 ### Coroutines